bru-stl/bru-stl.github.io/content/rider-info/service-changes/march-2022-service-cuts.md

 > - #98 Ballas-N. Hanley - Weekday days

 Note that these service cuts are on the tail of [major frequency reductions last November](../november-2021-service-cuts).
 We continue to call on Bi-State to further improve transit operator wages and working conditions so that we can end our operator shortage and reverse these service cuts as soon as possible.

+Learn more about becoming a transit operator at https://www.WorkAtMetroSTL.com